Californians to vote on 7 ballot measures this November - KESQ

 SPORTS BETTING

 Two ballot initiatives would amend California’s constitution to make it legal to bet on sports in California.
 But they would do it in different ways.
-Both would only allow federally recognized Native American tribes to run sports wagering operations.
+Both would require the participation of federally recognized Native American tribes.
 The key question is how people would be allowed to place bets.

-One initiative would let people bet on sports at privately operated horse racing tracks on Native American land in four counties.
+One initiative, Proposition 26, would let people bet on sports at casinos operated by Native American tribes.
+It would also allow people to bet on sports at the state’s four licensed horse racing tracks in Alameda, Los Angeles, Orange and San Diego counties.
 A portion of a 10% tax would help pay for enforcement of gambling laws and programs to help people who are addicted.
 This measure is supported by some Native American tribes.

 ARTS, MUSIC IN PUBLIC SCHOOLS

-This initiative, placed on the ballot by the group Californians for Arts and Music Education in Public Schools, would require lawmakers to use 1% of all state funding for public schools for music and arts education programs.
+This initiative, Proposition 28, would require lawmakers to use 1% of all state funding for public schools for music and arts education programs.
 That would be between $800 million and $1 billion each year, according to an analysis by the nonpartisan Legislative Analyst’s Office.
 For schools with 500 or more students, at least 80% of the money must be spent to employ teachers while the rest could be used for training, supplies and education partnerships.
+The initiative was placed on the ballot by the group Californians for Arts and Music Education in Public Schools.

 RAISE TAXES ON THE WEALTHY